jzsh2000/gene-trend/script/README.md

 find CD molecules according to gene official names and synonyms, no output

 ## collectPmid.sh
-merge pubmed ID files to one file (not used anymore)
+merge pubmed ID files to one file (legacy code)

 ## download-gene-info-xml.sh
-download NCBI gene xml for human and mouse (not used anymore) it would be better to download gene asn.1 format and convert it to xml
+download NCBI gene xml for human and mouse<br/>
+it would be better to download gene asn.1 format and convert it to xml

 e.g.